 - The Panel finds the accused responsible or not responsible for Student Conduct Code violations alleged in the complaint.

-- If responsible, the Panel decides on appropriate sanctions.
+- If responsible, the Panel decides on appropriate outcomes.

-- The Panel’s decision will be reported in writing to the parties by the Conduct Code Coordinator or Title IX Coordinator.
+- The Panel’s decision will be reported in writing to the parties by the Conduct Code Coordinator.